 Best Colorway: Black & Infrared

-The player who would thrive in these today: Giannis
+The player who would thrive in these today: Ja Morant

 2. AIR JORDAN 22

-I bought these highly-discounted Jordan's at a Nike outlet— nobody wanted them.
-The design is sort of meh, and the colorways are the usual suspects, totally retread.
-They are even from that weird, totally forgettable era where Jordan Brand was including strange little pairs air pods that you would manually insert into the shoe– the explanation being that you could adjust support under the heel, but ostensibly so they could find some sort of way to charge a high price for these janky-looking frankenshoes.
+I bought these (highly-discounted) Jordans at a Nike outlet— nobody wanted them.
+The design is meh, and the colorways are the usual suspects, totally retread.
+They are from that weird era where Jordan Brand was including strange little air pods that you would manually insert into the shoe.
+The explanation being that you could adjust support under the heel, but ostensibly so they could find some sort of way to charge a high price for these frankenshoes.

-BUT sometimes there is a disconnect between how something looks and how something functions and these are prime examples.
+BUT sometimes there is a major major disconnect between how something looks and how something functions.
+These are prime examples.
 Why?
-These Jordan's are insanely good to play in.
+Air Jordan 22's are insanely good to play in, if you can actually find a pair.
 I played in them for 2.5 years, until they fell apart, and then I kept playing in them until they just exploded.
 The soles were actually hanging off before I retired my 22’s.

 Rest in peace!